fdev31/drink/HELP.md

  Holds a list of things to do

 ### ![](/static/mime/folder.png) Folder index
-Folder-like display, with user-defined order (you can drag & drop elements to change their order.
+Folder-like display, with user-defined order (you can drag & drop elements to change their order).

 ** WARNING **:
-    You have to press `Ctrl`  key to apply re-order change
+    Press `Ctrl` key to apply re-order change

 ### ![](/static/mime/markdown.png) Web page
 This is a generic HTML or  [Markdown](http://daringfireball.net/projects/markdown/basics "Markdown") page.

 Get a complete description of the syntax [here](http://daringfireball.net/projects/markdown/syntax)

-**Tip**: You can automatically create a new *web page* by using double brackets-wiki-links like `[[this one]]` which will create & edit a page called "this one" on first access, then it will just point to the page.
+**Tip**: You can automatically create a new *web page* by using double brackets-wiki-links like `[[this one]]`.
+It will create a page called "this one" & and show you an edition formular on first access.
+On next access, it will be a simple link to the page.

 Example: [[sample link]]